Boost Your Facebook Video Views with These 6 Tactics

 In other words: If you really want to rack up Facebook video views, you need to create fresh content that’s made specifically for Facebook.
+You need a Facebook video marketing strategy.
 It’s an approach that requires extra effort, but there’s no doubt that it’s worthwhile.

 Creating fresh content specifically for Facebook isn’t solely about appeasing the video ranking algorithm; it’s also about delivering the best videos possible according to audience demand.
 I know it can seem as if everyone with a smartphone is active on every platform under the sun, but that’s simply not the case.
 Some of the folks who watch your YouTube videos are entirely uninterested in consuming your content on Facebook—and vice versa.

 To put it differently: The audience you’re reaching on Facebook is unique.
 It follows, then, that the video content you produce for them should also be unique.
 Otherwise, you’ll miss endless opportunities to drive engagement and increase your video views.

 My suggestion?
 A simple survey.
 Ask your Facebook followers to describe the video content they like to see on the platform.
 Then, try your best to make it!

 85% of Facebook videos are watched without sound.
 In part, that’s due to the fact that Facebook mutes videos by default.
 More impactful, however, is the fact that users are often scrolling through their News Feeds in settings where audio would be disruptive—the back of a lecture hall, the waiting room of an eye doctor, and so on.